-You are not alone.
+You are not alone

-If you are the LGBT partner in this relationship, please pass on this web address to your straight partner.
+If you are the LGBT partner in the relationship, please pass this web address to your straight partner and encourage them to get in touch.
 We are here to support them.
-However you may find our perspective useful so please feel free to browse through the website.
+However, you may find our perspective useful, so please feel free to browse through the website.